 City of Fort Collins

-I am a Colorado native who grew up in Fort Collins and has a BA in Biology.
-I’ve worked for the City of Fort Collins for the past four years, and worked for non-profit recycling organizations for eight years prior.
+I am a Colorado native who grew up in Fort Collins and I have a BA in Biology.
+I’ve worked for the City of Fort Collins for the past seven years and worked for non-profit recycling organizations for eight years prior.

-My work includes policy projects to significantly expand recycling in Fort Collins, working directly with the multi-family and business sectors to start and improve programs, as well as being in charge of the waste and recycling data for Fort Collins.
-In previous positions, my work included coordinating a community’s migration to single stream recycling, volunteer coordination, and zero waste event planning.
+My work includes developing policy projects to significantly expand recycling in Fort Collins, working directly with the multi-family and business sectors to start and improve programs, conducting lots of education and outreach, as well as being in charge of the waste and recycling data for Fort Collins.
+In previous positions, my work included coordinating a community’s migration to single-stream recycling, volunteer coordination and zero-waste event planning.

 Back to top